 Allergies are very common in the UK as it affects more than 1 in 4 people and are even more common in children, although some children can grow out of an allergy, it is also possible for their allergy to be lifelong.

-The Food Standards Agency (FSA) have estimated 2 million people in the UK to be living with a diagnosed food allergy, excluding those with food intolerance (e.g. lactose intolerance).
+The Food Standards Agency (FSA) have estimated 2 million people in the UK to be living with a diagnosed food allergy, excluding those with food intolerances (e.g. lactose intolerance).

 How to boss all over your allergies

-Living with allergies can be hard as they can greatly affect one’s quality of life, but the availability of today’s treatments means that these frustrating symptoms and allergies can be managed so that you can continue to live your best life.
+It can be hard to live with allergies as they can greatly affect one’s quality of life, but the availability of today’s treatments means that these frustrating symptoms and allergies can be managed so that you can continue to live your best life.
 The treatment plan you choose can depend on what your allergy is, your budget and your lifestyle.
 These treatments can be as simple as taking antihistamines or using a nasal spray and your GP is the best person to help you determine the best treatment suited to your needs.